-- Construction of a new scour valve chamber and associated overflow pipe to an adjacent sewer including new manhole construction
+- Construction of a new scour valve chamber and associated overflow pipe to an adjacent sewer, including new manhole construction

-- Final connection to a gravity carrier main via a manhole and fabricated stainless steel “oblique connector”.
+- Final connection to a gravity carrier main via a manhole and fabricated stainless steel “oblique connector”

-To achieve these parameters the rising main needed to be constructed at a -1.5% grade for the first 450 metres and then +0.9% for the remaining 750 metres.
-Additionally, two curves were designed into the bore, both approximately 30 degrees.
+The main risk with the directional drilling component of the project was the required grade of the rising main.
+The bore path was designed to avoid the existing services whilst keeping to a depth that would avoid known rock outcrops and the potential of ground water.
+In order to achieve these parameters, the rising main needed to be constructed at a -1.5% grade for the first 450 metres and then +0.9% for the remaining 750 metres.
+Two curves were additionally designed into the bore, both approximately 30 degrees.
 To meet these specifications the client limited the project tolerances to +/- 150mm in the horizontal and +/- 30mm in the vertical.

 UEA utilised the latest DCI walkover tracking equipment for the project that provided significant accuracy for the duration of the HDD works.
 Stringent ITP’s and excellent drilling practise ensured the main was installed to the highest possible accuracy within the tolerances set by the client.